arnovaill/LoomoTracking/README.md

 # LoomoTracking
-Custom robotic tracking system using a deep learning approach.
+Robotic tracking system using a deep learning approach, implemented in Keras with a Tensorflow backend.
 Semester project supervised by Yuejiang Liu and Prof. Alexandre Alahi at the visual intelligence for transportation lab of EPFL.

 ## Most Important files